fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

 ## 🚨 **Current Error Analysis**

-If you're getting "Failed to connect to Outlook" errors, it's likely because your Microsoft Azure App Registration isn't properly configured for your development environment.
+If you're getting "You can't sign in here with a personal account" errors, it's because the Microsoft Azure App Registration is configured for organizational accounts only.

 ## 🛠️ **Quick Setup Steps**